Return to Syllabus

 2. Erythematous candidiasis consists of red lesions of varying sizes that can occur on any part of the oral mucosa.
 If present on the tongue, lesions can be painful, fiery red, and shiny, with evidence of depapillation.
 This disease can be acute or chronic.

 3. Hyperplastic candidiasis, or candidal leukoplakia, is usually an individual lesion on the oral mucosa of the cheek near the commissure, at the angles of the mouth, or on the surface of the tongue.
 Lesions are chronic, discrete, raised, and may vary from a small, palpable, translucent, or whitish area to a large, dense, opaque plaque that is hard and rough to the touch.
 Homogeneous or speckled areas, which do not rub off, can be seen.
 Speckled red-white lesions have an increased chance of malignant transformation.

-Table 1.
+TMP-1.
 Predisposing Factors or Conditions for Candidiasis

 Patients taking broad-spectrum antibiotics

 Patients taking steroids (inhaled and systemic); children on inhaled steroids have increased incidence of oral candidiasis